-Attempting to ease the problems brought about by the continuous growth of the world’s population, scientists invent Downsizing; a procedure that shrinks humans to about five inches in height.
+Attempting to ease the problems brought about by the continuous growth of the world’s population, scientists invent Downsizing; a procedure that shrinks humans to about five inches.
 Once you’ve been downsized you live in your own little utopia in a community of small people where you can live in luxury for a minimal amount of money.

 Enter Paul and Audrey Safranek, (Matt Damon and Kristen Wiig) a married couple down on their luck and unable to secure the mortgage they so desperately crave to better their existence.
 They decide to downsize and Paul’s journey of self-discover begins as he attempts to make sense of the new world he finds himself in, and to uncover his purpose in life.